Luciano's blog

 updated

-Turns out what I call permalink is actually called Slug, permalink is the full URL and slug is “the part of a URL that identifies a page in human-readable keywords” you can read more about here and here.
+Turns out what I call permalink is actually called Slug, permalink is the full URL and slug is “the part of a URL that identifies a page in human-readable keywords” you can read more about on Wikipedia’s Clean URL / Slug article and Wikipedia’s Permalink article.

 Below is the function I used to Slugify blog titles, got it from Matt Hagemann, this is the link to the gist.